cybervoigt/validarInfPercursoMDFe/README.md

 Uma das regras de validação realizadas durante a emissão deste documento é sobre o percurso interestadual, quando a Unidade da Federação (UF) de origem for diferente da UF de destino, referente ao carregamento, transporte e descarregamento da carga.

+[EN]
+The MDFe (eletronic Manifest of tax documents) is a Brazilian eletronic tax document, related to the transportation of products.

+One of the validations is about the path of the transportation, through the federative units.

 Segue abaixo um resumo desta validação:

 Validações SEM percurso: